(Repeats Feb 18 story, no change to text)

 * Coalbed methane does not always require fracking

-* Energy ministry source says admin only reason behind delays
+* Energy ministry source says admin only reason behind

 By Muriel Boselli

 FREYMING-MERLEBACH, France, Feb 18 After

 slamming the door on developing shale gas over environmental

 concerns, France has discovered there could be at least five